 The Raspberry Pi is a wonderful little computer, but one thing it isn't very good at is controlling DC Servo Motors - these motors need very specific and repetitive timing pulses to set the position.
 Instead of asking the Pi Linux kernel to send these signals, pop on this handy HAT!
 It adds the capability to control 16 Servos with perfect timing.
 It can also do PWM up to 1.6 KHz with 12-bit precision, all completely free-running.

-For use with Raspberry Pi Model Zero, A+, B+, Pi 2 or Pi 3 (any Pi with 2x20 header) can be used with the Model A or B if you use a tall 2x13 header instead of the included 2x20.
+For use with Raspberry Pi Model Zero, A+, B+, Pi 2, Pi 3, or Pi 4 (any Pi with 2x20 header) can be used with the Model A or B if you use a tall 2x13 header instead of the included 2x20.

 Works with any servo that can be powered by 5V and take 3.3V logic level signals.

-Best of all, we even have a Python library you can use, so you'll be up and running instantly, to make your robotic creation com to life.
+Best of all, we even have a Python library you can use, so you'll be up and running instantly, to make your robotic creation come to life.
 The Adafruit PWM/Servo HAT is the perfect solution for any project that requires a lot of servos or PWM outputs!
-Please check out our detailed tutorial for lots more information including diagrams, schematics, installation instructions and more
+Please check out our detailed tutorial for lots more information including diagrams, schematics, installation instructions, and more

 See our Distributors page for a complete list of distributors.